daviddpd/dpd-udp-client-server/README.md

 # dpd-udp-client-server
-Sample UDP Client-Server for FreeBSD using kqueue
+Sample Pre-fork, kevent UDP Server and a dumb client, developed on freebsd.